SlavicG/splitty-oopp/docs/agendas/agenda_week-08.md

 8. Feedback for Project Pitch - discussion (4 min)
 9. Test coverage - division of creating issues and tests itself.
 (7 min)
 10. What we have to fix in an app.
 (3 min)
-11. Check if anybody needs work with their issues.
+11. Check if anybody needs help with their issues.
 (3 min)